ibm-datapower/datapower-tutorials/README.md

     NAME        DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
     datapower   1         1         1            1           46m

-This will create the datapower deployment which initializes volumes and exposes necessary ports for test and development.
-Note: non-root users cannot bind to low ports so make sure you are using ports higher than 1024 or grant capabilities to bind to lower ports.

-Next, you will want to make sure to publish some of the ports publicly so that they can be accessed outside of the cluster.
-To do this, simply create the service as follows:
+Next, publish the ports exposed by the datapower deployment you just created so that they can be access outside the cluster.
+To do this, simply issue the following:

     $ oc create -f kubernetes/services/datapower-service.yaml
     service "datapower" created